lisiki-jp/okinawa_gametheory/README.md

 Okinawa does not have that monopoly.
 Also, season.
 Kyoto can operate 365 days.
 Okinawa beaches can operate about 140 – 150 Days a year, because of winter and weather.

-### Beach comparison: Okinawa, Bali, and Hawaii: The wall never able to climb.
+### Beach comparison: Okinawa, Bali, and Hawaii: The wall too high to climb.

 | Feature | **Okinawa (Japan)** | **Bali (Indonesia)** | **Honolulu(Hawaii)** |
 | :--- | :--- | :--- | :--- |